Banno/banno-plugin-framework-bridge/README.md

 A javascript module to interface between a Banno Plugin webview and the host application.

-## Host events

-Host applications can send the web-app the following events:

-`history-back` - 'back' navigation occured.

-`history-forward` - 'forward' navigation occured.

-## App events

-The web app can dispatch the following events up to the host application:

-`click-link` - `{href: 'https://target', external:boolean}` - A routeable link was clicked within the app.
-If external is true, link will be opened in a new tab window in Banno Online or an external browser on Banno Mobile.

-`ping` - Occurs periodically to prevent the host app from timing out due to inactivity.

-`ready` - The web app has finished loading it's assets and initial data.
-Used for hiding native loading indicators.

-`request-close` - The web app would like to be closed.
-Not valid in all browsing contexts.

-`request-resize` - The web app has been resized and is reporting it's new height.

-`request-sync` - The web app needs the host to perform a sync.

 ## Routing

 The app contains a small router to automatically convert html `<a>` tag clicks into app `click-link` events.